chrilley/web-chat/README.md

 >
 > **5) You can now run the app by visiting it at http://localhost:1234 (or whichever port Parcel reports back to you.
 1234 is default)**
 >
+> Note: You cannot connect to anything without also running the backend server.
+See steps below.
+>
 ## Instructions: Backend
 >
 > **1) Install .NET Core 5.0**